 Look at other houses of similar age and style in your area to see whether they have any original mouldings.

 Historically, during the early 18th century, the panelled walls, along with the dado rail, were often painted in one colour.

 I'm a big fan of using the same colour on the whole wall, all the way from the skirting board to the cornice.
-I prefer to paint everything, the skirting, the dado and picture rails in the same colour; using an eggshell for the woodwork and an emulsion for the walls.
-This makes the room look bigger and creates a calm, elegant atmosphere.
+When you paint everything, the skirting, the dado and picture rails in the same colour, it makes the room appear bigger and creates a calm, elegant atmosphere.

 According to Patrick Baty in his book The Anatomy of Colour "...the relative complexity of the panelled wall surface was not an excuse for the elaborate 'picking out' beloved by so many modern interior designers."
 You can follow Patrick on Instagram @theanatomyofcolour.